Age verification

 There are many different surgical techniques used to correct inverted nipples.
 Dr Avery uses a technique which involves making a small incision around the base of the nipple and releasing the tension on the milk ducts, which allows the nipple to sit more naturally.

-Depending on the severity of the original condition of the nipples, nipple correction surgery generally takes between 30 minutes to an hour and it is performed under a local or general anaesthetic.
+Depending on the severity of the original condition of the nipples, nipple reshaping surgery generally takes between 30 minutes to an hour and it is performed under a local or general anaesthetic.

-Nipple correction surgery alone can be performed as a day surgery procedure, it may also be combined with other surgical procedures.
+Nipple reshaping surgery alone can be performed as a day surgery procedure, it may also be combined with other surgical procedures.

 The following possible complications are listed to inform and not to alarm you.
 There may be other complications that are not listed.
 Smoking, obesity, and other significant medical problems will cause greater risk of complications.